How to Get Started Building Your IoT Solution Today – Five Tips from Industry Leaders - ReadWrite

 There are often numerous questions about security, standards, and deployment, and the two big problems we get asked to solve for is: where do you focus your attention when it comes to IoT and where do you start?

-At our recent IoT in Action event in San Jose, we spent time talking to IoT experts within Microsoft and at partner companies like Arrow, Avnet, Advantech and … (Rajat can give you some others that were at the event) who are already seeing success with IoT.
+At the IoT in Action event we held in March in San Jose, we spent time talking to IoT experts within Microsoft and at partner companies like Arrow, Avnet, Advantech and others, as well as system integrators, ISVs and OEMs, who are solving for these challenges today.
 We asked them for their thoughts on how to get started with an IoT solution.

+Read below on what they had to say and register for a new IoT in Action with Microsoft event in Boston on Oct.30th to see what’s possible with IoT, get educated, and find the right partners to start build your own IoT solutions.

 Here’s what they had to say.